-- Exposure to litigation

-risk.
-We have to adapt

-the tightened law and

-regulations imposed by the

-government due to climate

-change, as well as bear the

-risk of potential litigation

-once we fail to obligate

-the new regulations.

-- Enhanced air pollutant emissions-reporting obligations for local government, and we may have to spend more time on fulfilling the ESG reporting standards to comply with the updating Hong Kong Listing Rules.
+- Exposure to litigation risk.
+We have to adapt to the tightened law and regulations imposed by the government due to climate change, as well as bear the risk of potential litigation once we fail to comply with the new regulations. - Enhanced air pollutant emissions-reporting obligations for local government, and we may have to spend more time on fulfilling the ESG reporting standards to comply with the updating

-- Operating cost increases - Monitored the updates of environmental laws and regulations and implemented GHG emissions calculations in advance. - Continued monitoring of the ESG reporting standards of the Hong Kong Listing Rules.
+- Operating cost increases - Monitored the updates of environmental laws and regulations and implemented GHG emissions calculations in advance. - Continued monitoring of the ESG reporting standards of the Listing Rules.